 To have a proper aquarium setup, you must first have a clear plan of what you want.
-You must have a clear picture of the amount of responsibilities involved in taking care of one or more fish tanks.
+You must have a clear picture of the number of responsibilities involved in taking care of one or more fish tanks.

 Step I. Plans for Set up a Fish Aquarium

-You must answer many of such very important questions during the planning stage.
+You must answer many of such critical questions during the planning stage.
 Your planning should be closely tied to your available budget, time, as well as space at home.
 Fish keeping is not too expensive, but it also cost more than most people might think.
-It involves many absolutely necessary types of equipment if you want your fish live longer than just a few weeks or a few months.
+It involves many necessary types of equipment if you want your fish live longer than just a few weeks or a few months.